enzbus/cqr/README.rst

 single C function the user interacts with will be also documented, for usage from other runtime environments.
 In fact, our preview interface already works, and that's what we're using in our testsuite.
-If you installed as described above you can use the solver on *simple* LPs like this.
-From our tests you should already observe higher numerical accuracy on the solution than with any other solver.
+If you installed as described above you can already test the solver on linear programs of moderate size, we're testing so far up to a 2 or 3 hundreds variables.
+From our tests you should already observe higher numerical accuracy on the constraints, which are smaller or close to the machine precision of double arithmetics (2.2e-16), and/or lower objective value on the solution, than with any other numerical solver

 .. code-block:: python